BARGHEST-ngo/MESH/README.md

 </div>
 <br/>

-## What is MESH
+## MESH - Public Alpha

+> [!PUBLIC ALPHA]
+> Please be aware this project is currently in public alpha.

-MESH is a censorship-resisting, peer-to-peer, end-to-end encrypted overlay network for digital forensics.
+MESH is a censorship-resisting, peer-to-peer first, end-to-end encrypted overlay network for digital forensics.

 It's a fork of the [Tailscale](https://github.com/tailscale/tailscale) protocol, but is self-hostable and heavily modified for civil society and forensic operations.